Richard Sakwa

 Richard Sakwa (born 22 August 1953, Norwich) is a British political scientist and a former professor of Russian and European politics at the University of Kent and an honorary professor in the Faculty of Political Science at Moscow State University.
 He has written books about Russian, Central and Eastern European communist and post-communist politics.

 Early life and family

-Richard Sakwa is of Polish British descent.
-He is the son of Zenon and Andree (Dumar) Sakwa.
+Richard Sakwa is of British (through his maternal side) and Polish (through his paternal side) descent.
+He is the son of Zenon Sakwa (a Polish citizen) and Andree Dumar (a British citizen).
 Sakwa's father Zenon was an agronomist who later joined the Polish Army during the German and Soviet invasion of Poland.
 Zenon later escaped to Hungary and joined the Polish Second Corps under Lieutenant general Władysław Anders.
 Following the end of World War Two, Zenon and his family were granted refuge in the United Kingdom and settled down.
 Sakwa married Roza T. in November 1981 and the couple have two sons.